lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 * 🌻 [Learn more about UMAP dimensional reduction here >>][3]

-#### Type 2 Data Mask
+#### Scenario 2 Data Mask

-In the second type of masking, we will mask most of the data and only keep a portion of positive data labeled.
+In this scenario, we mask most of the data and only keep a portion of positive data labeled.
 This type of problem is called "PU Learning" (Positive-Unlabeled Learning).

 The code to mask the data with configurable masking rate is here: